Individual & Suzuki Instruction

 (See MacPhail Online, Music Therapy and Sing Play Learn with MacPhail® Policies below)

-As a courtesy, please call or email your instructor in advance of any absence or leave a message with the Student Services Center at 612-321-0100.
+As a courtesy, please call or email your instructor in advance of any absence.
 Prior notification does not exempt students from payment.
 Students are charged for all the lessons for which they register, including those missed through student absence.
+Consider requesting an online lesson in the event of mild illness, inclement weather, or last-minute conflicts.
 In the event the instructor cancels a lesson, a makeup lesson will be offered at a mutually convenient time.
+The make-up lesson may be an online lesson.

 MacPhail reserves the right to cancel classes or ensembles with insufficient enrollment.
 Classes or ensembles that do not meet minimum enrollment 24 hours before the first meeting may be cancelled.
 In the event a class is cancelled, you will be notified and given the opportunity to transfer to another class.
 If you do not enroll in another class you will receive a full refund, including any registration or payment plan fees.

 The decision to close MacPhail due to weather is determined by safety conditions and is based on state advisories.
 MacPhail does not guarantee make up lessons or classes for dates closed due to an emergency.
+Online lessons may be offered by your teacher in the event of a building closing.
+On-site classes will be cancelled.
 MacPhail is committed to remaining open whenever possible.
 To check for a closing, call 612.321.0100 for a recorded message or check MacPhail’s website.
 Students in Austin, MN, please call 507.396.6718 to check for closing information.
-NOTE: Any MacPhail program that takes place in a host-site will be cancelled if the site is closed due to weather (e.g. Birch Lake Elementary hosts our White Bear Lake location.
-If the WBL schools are closed, MacPhail’s programs will be cancelled.)
+NOTE: Any MacPhail program that takes place in a host-site will be cancelled if the site is closed due to weather.

 With at least one week’s notice to the teacher, a regularly scheduled lesson that is missed because of a religious holiday will be rescheduled.
 This policy does not apply to classes and ensembles.